Central San Diego Clinicians

 MFT #49433

 Carol Dawidowicz is passionate about helping people improve their well-being and relationships.
 She has been working as a therapist with children, teens and adults since 2005.
 Carol started her counseling career at a non-profit agency serving at risk youth.
-Carol has over 6 years of experience working with military service members and their families.
+Carol has over a decade of experience working with military service members and their families.
 She supports clients dealing with anxiety, depression, trauma, family of origin issues, grief & loss, separation & divorce, issues of identity/self-esteem, and relationship problems.
 She also works with couples facing a variety of challenges including parenting issues, infidelity, communication difficulties, intimacy problems, conflict and domestic violence.

 Carol values diversity and strives to understand the unique needs of each individual.
 She helps clients identify their strengths and develop the tools and relationship skills to lead a more productive and satisfying life.